 How do I select my session type?

-Interactive Workshop: Workshops, design sessions, intentional networking and other facilitated modes that help attendees meet a valuable stranger, collaborate, dig in, and work through challenges.
+Interactive Workshops: Workshops, design sessions, and other facilitated modes that help attendees connect in different ways, collaborate, dig in, and work through challenges.

 How do I select my session level?